-Subscribers are solely responsible for any information provided as part of a registration request and for all transactions that use the Subscriber's Private Key, regardless of whether such use was authorized.
+Subscribers are solely responsible for any information provided as part of a Certificate Application and for all transactions that use the Subscriber's Private Key, regardless of whether such use was authorized.
 Subscribers are required to notify the Apple Public CA if a change occurs that could affect the status of the Certificate, or if they believe that the Certificate information or Private Key have been compromised or are no longer valid or secure.

-Apple's Subscriber Terms of Use will include the following Subscriber requirements and obligations:
+Apple's Subscriber Terms of Use includes the following Subscriber requirements and obligations:

-- Securely generating its Private Keys and protecting its Private Keys from compromise, - Providing accurate and complete information when communicating with the Apple Public CA, - Confirming the accuracy of the Certificate data prior to using the Certificate, - Promptly (i) requesting revocation of a Certificate, cease using it and its associated Private Key, and notify the Apple Public CA if there is any actual or suspected misuse or compromise of the Private Key associated with the Public Key included in the Certificate, and (ii) requesting revocation of the Certificate, and ceasing using it, if any information in the Certificate is or becomes incorrect or inaccurate, - Ensuring that individuals managing Certificates on behalf of an organization have received security training appropriate to the Certificate, - Using the Certificate only for authorized and legal purposes, consistent with the Certificate purpose, this CPS, and the relevant Subscriber Terms of Use, and - Promptly cease using the Certificate and related Private Key after the Certificate's expiration.
+- Securely generating its Private Keys and protecting its Private Keys from compromise, - Providing accurate and complete information when communicating with the Apple Public CA, - Confirming the accuracy of the Certificate data prior to using the Certificate, - Promptly - Informing themselves of the reasons for revoking a Certificate as described in this CPS's Appendix C, and, acknowledging understanding of them, - requesting revocation of a Certificate, cease using it and its associated Private Key, and notify the Apple Public CA if there is any actual or suspected misuse or compromise of the Private Key associated with the Public Key included in the Certificate, and - requesting revocation of the Certificate, and ceasing using it, if any information in the Certificate is or becomes incorrect or inaccurate, - Ensuring that individuals managing Certificates on behalf of an organization have received security training appropriate to the Certificate,

+- Using the Certificate only for authorized and legal purposes, consistent with the Certificate purpose, this CPS, and the relevant Subscriber Terms of Use, and - Promptly cease using the Certificate and related Private Key after the Certificate's expiration.